jdlph/Path4GMNS/README.md

 While VDF_fftt begins with 1 (i.e., VDF_fftt1), the argument demand_period_id, corresponding to the sequence number of demand period appeared in demand_periods in settings.yml, starts from 0.
 So "demand_period_id=0" indicates that VDF_fftt1 will be used (and so on and so forth).

 **As VDF_fftt in link.csv can only accommodate one mode, time-dependent accessibility evaluation will require the user to prepare a mode-specific link.csv with dedicated VDF_fftt and allowed_uses**.
-That's the reason that "multimodal=False" is always enforced in these examples.
+That's the reason that "single_model=True" is always enforced in these examples.

 Retrieve the time-dependent accessible nodes and links is similar to evaluate time-dependent accessibility by simply passing time_dependent and demand_period_id to get_accessible_nodes() and get_accessible_links().